Skip to content

 Address: 614 N 2nd St

-In the heart of Philadelphia lies a truly remarkable dining destination, proudly embracing a vegan ethos.
+In the heart of Northern Liberties lies a truly remarkable dining destination, proudly embracing a vegan ethos.
 Led by Chef Ian Graye and his talented team, this establishment has boldly redefined the essence of vegetable cuisine.
 From the exquisite comb tooth mushrooms served with Sea Island red pea tamari and heirloom polenta, to the tantalizing blistered carrots and succulent honeynut squash, each dish is a testament to the artistry of plant-based dining.
 Nestled within its cozy ambiance, this charming BYOB spot elevates fine vegan dining to new heights, showcasing the beauty and flavor potential of plant-based ingredients.

 El Chingon